Woojinnz/morra-game/README.md

 **Dynamic Bot Strategy:** Currently, the strategy for the bot is predetermined by the difficulty of the game and the number of games played.
 I could implement a feature of a dynamic strategy allowing the bot to record which strategy works best against a particular player.
 Hence the bot can adapt its own strategy based on its knowledge, increasing the challenge. <br />
 **GUI:** The current game is solely played on the console; adding a graphical user interface would enhance the user experience.<br />
-**Highscores:** Adding a highscore feature could add a competitive element to the game.
+**Highscores:** A high score feature could add a competitive element to the game.

 **Author:** Woojin Jeon